Leaves of Grass: Republications, 1856–1889

-There have been held to be either six or nine editions of Leaves of Grass, the count depending on how they are distinguished: scholars who hold that an edition is an entirely new set of type will count the 1855, 1856, 1860, 1867, 1871–72, and 1881 printings; whereas others will include the 1876, 1888–1889, and 1891–1892 (the "deathbed edition") releases.
+Leaves of Grass went through six or nine editions, depending on how new editions are distinguished.
+Scholars who hold that a separate edition is characterized by an entirely new set of type will only count the 1855, 1856, 1860, 1867, 1871–72, and 1881 printings; whereas others who do not mandate that criterion will also count the reprintings in 1876, 1888–1889, and 1891–1892 (the so-called "deathbed edition").
 The editions were of varying length, each one larger and augmented from the previous version—the final edition reached over 400 poems.
-The first 1855 edition is particularly notable for its inclusion of the poems "Song of Myself" and "The Sleepers".

 1856–1860

-It was Emerson's positive response to the first edition that inspired Whitman to quickly produce a much-expanded second edition in 1856.
-This new edition contained 384 pages and had a cover price of one dollar.
+Emerson's positive response to the 1855 edition inspired Whitman to quickly produce a much-expanded second edition in 1856.
+This new Leaves of Grass contained 384 pages and had a cover price of one dollar.
 It also included a phrase from Emerson's letter, printed in gold leaf: "I Greet You at the Beginning of a Great Career."
 Recognized as a "first" for U.S. book publishing and marketing techniques, Whitman has been cited as "inventing" the use of the book blurb.
-Laura Dassow Walls, Professor of English at the University of Notre Dame, noted, "In one stroke, Whitman had given birth to the modern cover blurb, quite without Emerson's permission."
-Emerson later took offense that this letter was made public and became more critical of his work.
-This edition included "Crossing Brooklyn Ferry"—a notable poem.
+Professor Laura Dassow Walls noted, "In one stroke, Whitman had given birth to the modern cover blurb, quite without Emerson's permission."
+Emerson later took offense that his letter was made public and became more critical of Whitman's work.
+The 1856 edition added "Sun-Down Poem" (retitled "Crossing Brooklyn Ferry" in the 1860 edition) and "Poem of Procreation" (retitled "A Woman Waits for Me" in the 1867 edition).

-The publishers of the 1860 edition, Thayer and Eldridge, declared bankruptcy shortly after its publication, and were almost unable to pay Whitman.
-"In regard to money matters," they wrote, "we are very short ourselves and it is quite impossible to send the sum."
+Thayer & Eldridge, publishers of the 1860 edition, declared bankruptcy shortly after the book's publication, and were almost unable to pay Whitman.
+"In regard to money matters", they wrote, "we are very short ourselves and it is quite impossible to send the sum".
 Whitman received only $250, and the original plates made their way to Boston publisher Horace Wentworth.
-When the 456-page book was finally issued, Whitman said, "It is quite 'odd', of course," referring to its appearance: it was bound in orange cloth with symbols like a rising sun with nine spokes of light and a butterfly perched on a hand.
-Whitman claimed that the butterfly was real in order to foster his image as being "one with nature."
+When the 456-page book was finally issued, Whitman said, "It is quite 'odd', of course", referring to its appearance: it was bound in orange cloth with symbols like a rising sun with nine spokes of light and a butterfly perched on a hand.
+Whitman claimed that the butterfly was real in order to foster his image as being "one with nature".
 In fact, the butterfly was made of cloth and was attached to his finger with wire.
-The major poems added to this edition were "A Word Out of the Sea" and "As I Ebb'd With the Ocean of Life".
+The major poems added to this edition were "A Word Out of the Sea" (later retitled "Out of the Cradle Endlessly Rocking"), "Whoever You Are Holding Me Now in Hand", "I Hear America Singing", and "As I Ebb'd With the Ocean of Life".